azurecitadel/azurecitadel.github.io/workshops/azure101/WebAppLab.md

 Double click the _index.html_ file in File Explorer to view the website locally.
 You should see a couple of pieces of static images and text on the left, and a Twitter timeline on the right.
 If you are in the Cloud Shell then cat index.html will display the raw html.

-**2. Log in to Azure using the CLI 2.0 and create the deployment user:**
+**2. Log in to Azure using the CLI 2.0 and create the deployment user**

 Create the deployment user:
 ```